 As a doctoral-level counselor, educator, advocate and consultant, I focus on incorporating social justice and multicultural competencies in counseling sessions, classes, supervision, and other educational venues.I am privileged to work with children, youth, adults, and families who identify as lesbian, gay, bisexual, transgender, queer or other sexual or gender identities (LGBTQ+) to expand on their strengths and lived experiences as a counselor in private practice.
-As a professor for Walden University, I infuse multicultural and social justice competences in my courses and also facilitate customized trainings on LGBTQ+ competence for individuals and organizations.
 My counseling, consulting, teaching, research, and service activities are centered around equity and justice for all marginalized individuals and communities.

 I received a Ph.D. in Counselor Education from Idaho State University in 2016 and a Masters in Counseling from Seattle University, both CACREP-accredited programs.
 As a result of my

 education and professional training, I am a Licensed Professional Counselor, National Certified Counselor, and an Equine Facilitated Psychotherapist.
 As a licensed counselor, I have